caheredia/caheredia.github.io/ab/q3-Copy1.md

 ### Determining Variation 3 rate with Bayes analysis

 Below we see, Bayes analysis yields a Variation 3 rate of 8.6%, similar to the Empirical data; however, now we have the 95% confidence interval (CI)  (6.4%, 10.8%).
-More data would tighten up the CI.
+More data could potentially tighten up the CI.

 ```python